A Geometric Substructure for Quantum Dynamics: Identifying a substructure

-This can be considered a refinement of the description that need not be pursued further for present purposes.
-What is esential is that the encompassing space $\cal{H}$ has a countable basis.
+More generally the tensor product of as many Hilbert subspaces as there are quantum systems can be considered whether interacting with each other or not.
+The space associated with a particular system of interest can accordingly be considered to be a subspace of a much larger Hilbert space.
+The underlying space $S$ is enlarged accordingly.
+What is essential for the present discussion is that the encompassing Hilbert space $\cal{H}$ has a countable basis as in (\ref{basis2}).
+The $z^i$ then label points in the enlarged space $S$.

+Unlike the closed system on which attention has been focussed so far some of these extra systems will be open and interacting continuously or intermittently, unitarily or non-unitarily with their environment rather than at isolated points associated with measurements.
+They enter increasingly complicated mixed states as time passes \cite{sudarshan} - \cite{breuer}.

+(These extensions of the description to include multiple quantum systems, whether interacting or not and whether open or not, are not pursued here.
+Furthermore the complications arising from the introduction of quantum fields are not considered.)

-The extension of the quantum description as described so far can be thought of as an extension of the ``matrix mechanics" formulation of quantum dynamics \cite{green} which is as old as quantum mechanics itself and has its origins in the pioneering work of Heisenberg and Born.
+The generalised description of one closed quantum system as described above can be thought of as an extension of the ``matrix mechanics" formulation of quantum dynamics \cite{green} which is as old as quantum mechanics itself and has its origins in the pioneering work of Heisenberg and Born.
 Observables are represented there by Hermitian matrices, time-dependent in general, and defined as above.
-All quantum mechanical calculations can now be carried out in terms of the state point and its velocity in $S$.
+All quantum mechanical calculations can now be carried out in terms of the state point and its velocity.
 For example the expectation value of an observable $A(t)$ in the state $|\psi\rangle$ between measurements can be expressed as \bea \langle A(t)\rangle = \sum_{i\,,j}\overline{\alpha^{j}}A_{j}^{\,\,i}(t_1)\alpha^{i} =(1/V^2)\, \sum_{i\,,j}\overline{v^{j}}A_{j}^{\,\,i}(t)v^{i} \eea What is new is that the extension describes a previously hidden substructure that provides a different way of thinking about quantum dynamics and the quantum measurement process, as described in the next section.